TiwariShankar/epl_analytics/README.md

 # Cluster_Epl
-Auto-segmentation of premier league data from twitter with clustering.
+1. Clustering the premier league data fetched from twitter using kmeans.
+2. The aim of this project is to auto segment the twitter data into twitter accounts using unsupervised learning and then predict the outcomes of matches using clusters as features.